edgarpf/aws-csaa-tips/README.md

 - Add a random prefix name to optimize uploads.

-- You can use Cloud Front to optmize your static site.
+- You can use Cloud Front to optimize your static site.

 - Amazon S3 Transfer Acceleration enables fast, easy, and secure transfers of files over long distances between your client and your Amazon S3 bucket.